Ingham County commissioner-elect resigns before taking office - NewsBreak

 A candidate who won election to the Ingham County Board of Commissioners in November has resigned before taking office.

-A statement from the board said that Salisbury resigned for "personal reasons."

-Salisbury, a Democrat, defeated Republican Paul Lello 6,823 to 2,965.
+Salisbury, a Democrat, defeated Republican Paul Lello 6,823-2,965.
 Republican Randy Schafer previously represented the district.

 The board is accepting applications to fill the position.
 The board will appoint a replacement from those who apply.